 The Highway 169 corridor is an important north-south arterial route in central Minnesota.
 This route connects Minnesota’s central lakes region and the greater Twin Cities metropolitan area with the growing trade centers of Elk River, Zimmerman, and Princeton.
 The highway plays an important role serving commuters and recreational users, and connecting economic centers in the state.

-The signalized intersections along this stretch of Highway 169 are over capacity, resulting in significant delays on Highway 169 and all adjacent streets on a daily basis.
-This congestion leads safety concerns from fatal accidents to emergency responders unable to move through the corridor during peak commute times.
+The signalized intersections along this stretch of Highway 169 are over capacity, resulting in significant delays and safety issues on Highway 169 and all adjacent streets.
+This project was selected through the State of Minnesota's Corridors of Commerce grant program.

-Sign up for Notify Me, the city’s online notification tool, to receive updates on Hwy 169 Redefine sent straight to your email or text messages, whenever new information becomes available.
+Sign up for Notify Me, the city’s online notification tool, to receive updates on the 169 Redefine project sent straight to your email or text messages, whenever new information becomes available.